Europe 1848: June Days

 15 May 1848 Counterrevolution in Naples▲

 King Ferdinand II of the Two Sicilies declared martial law in Naples, sending in troops to brutally crush the liberal opposition and plunder the city.
 Two days later he dissolved parliament and withdrew Naples from the First War of Italian Independence.

-Forces of the Austrian Empire, led by Joseph Radetzky, defeated troops of the Papal States, under the command of Sardinian general Giacomo Durando, at Viacenza, Lombardy-Venetia, removing the Papal States from the First War of Italian Independence, linking the Austrian armies in northern Italy and isolating Venice.
+At the end of May 1848 the Italians repulsed the forces of the Austrian Empire under Joseph Radetzky at Goito, Lombardy-Venetia.
+Undaunted, Radetzky instead turned and advanced on Vicenza, where his 30,000-strong army defeated 11,000 troops of the Papal States, under the command of Sardinian general Giacomo Durando, in June.
+The battle removed the Papal States from the First War of Italian Independence, linked the Austrian armies in northern Italy, and isolated Venice.